tincala91/FDG_PET_COFFEEBREAK/README.md

 ## Running the pipeline

-To run, the pipeline only requires the user to provide the DICOM files of the [18F]FDG-PET exam of the patient as input.
+To run, the pipeline only requires the user to provide the DICOM files of the [18F]FDG-PET scan of the patient as input.

 To do so, the user should:
 1) open Matlab